nats-io/nats-site/content/doc/writing_applications/subjects.md

 ### Subject Hierarchies

 The `.` character is used to create a subject hierarchy.
-For example, a world clock application might define:
+For example, a world clock application might define the following to logically group related subjects:

 ```ascii
 time.us